sbeliakou/ansible-examples/modules/README.md

 - [Demo Ansible Facts module](library/fact-module.py)
 - [Demo playbook with custom modules](custom_modules_examples.yml)

 Custom modules can be written in any language and should be placed in the library folder by default.
+Extension is not required.
 You should test your module before using (See more information about module testing [here](http://docs.ansible.com/ansible/dev_guide/developing_modules_general.html#testing-your-module).
 ## Testing examples:
 ```sh
 $ git clone git://github.com/ansible/ansible.git